 Wow, this makes three blog entries in one month - there must be some cool new stuff going on in the world of monarch research.
 Well, this one today is definitely cool, but in a weird kinda way.

 A new monarch study just popped up on the pre-print journal, BioRxive.
 You may recall, I discussed this interesting new type of "journal" before.
 This is where scientists can upload their draft manuscripts before they go through peer-review.
 This does not mean they are unworthy, or necessarily flawed, but these may have bits or elements in them that may not end up in a final version when it does go through full peer-review.

 This new study is from the lab of Dr. Ryan Norris at the University of Guelph in Canada, and was spearheaded by PhD student, Alana Wilcox.
 Here is a direct link to the pre-print.
 This new study has a very interesting title, "Captive-reared migratory monarch butterflies show natural orientation when released in the wild ".
 Now, before I get started, let me say that I just read this paper from front to back, and even the supplemental material.
 I have some doubts about whether this title is accurate.
-I don't question the results necessarily, but whether this is the right title and take-home message of the paper.
 Let's circle back to this later.